Glacier shrinkage

 Take Africa for instance.
 The glaciers of Mt.
 Kilimanjaro are shrinking.
 The people and animals that live below the summit are dependent on the rivers to supply them water.
 During the rainy seasons, that is not a problem…it rains…a lot.
 On the mountain it is high enough to snow.
 In years past that snow has become part of the healthy glacier.
 In the dry summer months, the glacier slowly melts and thus supplies lower elevations with a constant supply of water.
 When the glaciers are gone, the only source of water for the lush valleys will be from rain.
 That means when it is not raining, it is dry.
 The rivers will dry up, the trees will die, people will starve, the mountain and lowland gorillas will disappear.
 No more gorillas in the mist.

-Right now, there is nothing that can be done to stop the
+Right now, there appears to be nothing that can be done to stop the

 Barry's Response - This should be serious enough for anybody.
 Some